jackw01/led-control/README.md

 For installations with over 150 LEDs, don't expect to get good or safe results by daisy chaining strips together.
 See [this guide](https://learn.adafruit.com/1500-neopixel-led-curtain-with-raspberry-pi-fadecandy/power-topology) for good information on powering hundreds or thousands of LEDs.

-More information on connecting LED strips and PWM/DMA usage is available [here](https://github.com/jgarff/rpi_ws281x).
+For more information on which GPIO pins LED strips can be connected to, see [here](https://github.com/jgarff/rpi_ws281x).

 ### Software Setup
 Python 3.7 or newer is required.